 Ritchie, Jean.
 "Swapping Song."
 Childhood Songs.
 CD.
 Port Washington, NY: Greenhays Recordings, 2001.
 The speaker in the song goes to London to get a wife, and has to bring her home in an old wheelbarrow.
 The wife and wheelbarrow fall so he swaps for a horse, then a mare, a mule, a goat, a sheep, a cow, a calf, a hen, a rat, a mouse.
 The often-repeated refrain contains nonsense words that sound like "Wing wong waddle to my Jack straw straddle to my Johnny fair faddle to my long ways home."
 The CD contains 16 songs and games, 9 from Ritchie's own childhood and 7 from the childhood of the younger generation of her family, some made up by herself and some based on older songs she has greatly altered.
 Instructions are given for some of the games, with encouragement for dramatization or movement through the others.
 See also Jenny Put the Kettle On for discussion of this CD.

 Johnson, Paul Brett.
 Bearhide and Crow.
 New York: Holiday House, 2000.
 A comic twentieth-century trickster tale about a farmer getting the best of simple Sam Hankins through some swapping.
-Reader's theater script available at Johnson's web site PBJ Scripts for Kids, 2009.
-See AppLit's folktale picture book bibliography and Johnson's web site for details.
+(Reader's theater script formerly available at Johnson's web site, but Johnson died in 2011.)
+See AppLit's folktale picture book bibliography for details.